DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

 Finally install the extension with the TYPO3 Extension Manager in the TYPO3 Backend add the composer.json, composer.lock, typo3conf/LocalConfiguration.php, typo3conf/PackageStates.php
 to the git and commit and push the changes.

+### Customization
+On every deployment you should copy the file .htaccess_typo3_install to the folder typo3/sysext/install/Start.
+Before that you should define the IPs which can access the install tool.

+Replace every occurence of example@example.com by a suitable email address that should receive mails when errors occur.

+Let the install tool generate a new encryption key.

+Use .htaccess_live as .htaccess file for your environments.
+Before that you should replace ###PUT_HOMEPAGE_HERE### inside the htaccess file with the domain of the environment.
+Afterwards adjust the DMK_APP_ENV environment variable for your desired environment.
+This way the configuration for this envirnoment will be loaded automatically.
+Possible is ALPHA, BETA and LOCAL.
+Everything else means production.
+Feel free to extend that.

+Create the file typo3conf/Credentials.php in each environment manually which should contain the credentials for connecting to the database or other sensitive credentials like passwords for webservices.
+Inside add the variable $isLocal = TRUE;, $isAlpha = TRUE; oder $isBeta = TRUE; depending on your enviroment.